-The Ozone Depleting Substances (Regulation and Control) Rules, 2000 have been amended to align with the accelerated phase-out of HCFCs.
+The ODS (Regulation and Control) Rules, 2000 have been amended to align with the accelerated phase-out of HCFCs.
 A draft amendment of ODS Amendment Rules, 2014 was prepared by the Ozone Cell, MoEF&CC and circulated among the concerned stakeholders, including industry associations, DGFT etc. Subsequently, a consultative meeting was organized in October, 2012 where a large number of stakeholders participated in the meeting to further discuss the salient features of the amendment.

-The draft of amendment of Ozone Depleting Substances (Regulation and Control) Rules was published in the Gazette of India in May, 2013 for inviting comments/suggestions from the public on the draft Rules.
-Subsequently, the Ozone Depleting Substances (Regulation and Control) Amendment Rules, 2014 were published on 4th April, 2014 in the Gazette of India.
-The salient features of the Ozone Depleting Substances (Regulation and Control) Amendment Rules, 2014 are:
+The draft of amendment of ODS (Regulation and Control) Rules was published in the Gazette of India in May, 2013 for inviting comments/suggestions from the public on the draft Rules.
+Subsequently, the ODS (Regulation and Control) Amendment Rules,

-■ The production and consumption of Group VI substances (HCFCs) has been proposed to be controlled according to the accelerated phase-out schedule of the Montreal Protocol.
+2014 were published on 4th April, 2014 in the Gazette of India.
+The salient features of the ODSs (Regulation and Control) Amendment Rules, 2014 are:

-- Introduction of quota system by the Government for production and consumption of Group VI substances (HCFCs) for non-feedstock applications and monitoring and reporting system for all feedstock applications including use of Carbontetrachloride in order to comply with phaseout targets of the production and consumption of Group VI substances (HCFCs). - Prohibition of issuance of license for import and export for Group I, Group II, Group III, Group IV and blends containing ODSs including Group VI substances except recovered, recycled and reclaimed ODSs or for EUN, if any or ODSs for destruction or for feedstock applications. - Prohibition of issuance of license for import of preblended polyols containing Group VI substances (HCFCs). - Ban on creating new capacities to manufacture products made with or containing Group VI substances (HCFCs). - In order to control the inventory of HCFC based refrigeration and air-conditioning equipments and reduce the consumption of HCFCs in servicing of these equipments in future years, import of airconditioning and refrigeration equipments and other products using HCFCs from 1st July, 2015 has been prohibited. - Exemption for production of Group VI substances (HCFCs) for the Protocol approved feedstock uses in manufacturing of other chemicals, with negligible emissions, if any.
+- The production and consumption of Group VI substances (HCFCs) has been proposed to be controlled according to the accelerated phase-out - Introduction of quota system by the Government for production and consumption of Group VI substances (HCFCs) for non-feedstock applications and monitoring and reporting system for all feedstock applications including use of CTC in order to comply with phase- out targets of the production and consumption of Group VI substances (HCFCs). - Prohibition of issuance of license for import and export for Group I, Group II, Group III, Group IV and blends containing ODSs including Group VI substances except recovered, recycled and reclaimed ODSs or for EUN, if any or ODSs for destruction or for feedstock applications. - Prohibition of issuance of license for import of preblended polyols containing Group VI substances (HCFCs). - Ban on creating new capacities to manufacture products made with or containing Group VI substances (HCFCs). - In order to control the inventory of HCFC based refrigeration and air-conditioning equipments and reduce the consumption of HCFCs in servicing of these equipments in future years, import of airconditioning and refrigeration equipments and other products using HCFCs from 1st July, 2015 has been prohibited. - Exemption for production of Group VI substances (HCFCs) for the Protocol approved feedstock uses in manufacturing of other chemicals, with negligible emissions, if any

-The 2019 amendment of the Ozone Depleting Substances (Regulation and Control) Rules, 2000, was published in the Gazette of India on 31 December 2019, inter alia prohibiting the issuance of import license for HCFC-141b from 1st January 2020.
+The 2019 amendment of the ODSs (Regulation and Control) Rules, 2000, was published in the Gazette of India on 31st December 2019, inter alia prohibiting the issuance of import license for HCFC-141b from 1st January 2020.